marcelpetersen/mobil/wunder_collections/_apps/wunder-iot-connector.md

     Integrate thousands of vehicles at once and configure them with just a few clicks.

     Our smart configuration feature allows to update multiple vehicles with just one click.
+- screenshot: "/uploads/2020/09/25/wunder-iot_admin-3.png"
+  title: Manage device configuration presets centrally
+  screenshot_description: |-
+    Speed limits differ across your operation areas?
+You're launching a new market?
+Define parameters – like max. allowed speed – once and simply assign devices to that configuration.
+    With configuration presets you define, manage, and update device settings in one central place.
+    Simple as that!
 app_details:
 - detail_title: ''
   detail_content: <a href="https://www.wundermobility.com/" title="Developer Website